cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Fixed the sale price dates to output the dates in the correct format

 = 1.3.1 - 02/12/2016 =
-* Fixed an issue that caused an error when calculations where done on a combined input field
+* Fixed an issue that caused an error when calculations were done on a combined input field
 * Fixed a code error that caused the plugin not to activate on PHP versions 5.3 or lower
 * Added a Last Feed Update source that represents the feed update date and time
-* Made some changed to the auto feed update that should improve the update process
+* Made some changes to the auto feed update that should improve the update process
 * Changed the Edit Feed Page so the user cannot change the channel after the feed has been initialized
 * Changed the Edit Feed Page so the user can change the Target Country and Default Category during and after the feed has been stored
 * Updated the Google feed specifications to the October 2016 rules